Alqua/projet-analyse-Ncov/ANALYSIS/DATAFRAMES/README-dataframes.md

 is a dataframes that I created to easily compare the english titles from the original `data.csv` and `2019-nCoV Stories for Translation-Sheet1.csv`.
 Only the rows populated with english titles from `data_with_en.csv` have been kept.

+## 8subjects+fr.csv
+contains the lists of word of the 8 subjects of the second LDA analysis and their french translation.

 ## code merging files
 is a folder containing a jupyter notebook I wrote to merge some of those dataframes.